microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 * Use CUDA graph to speed up inference.
 * Export the whole pipeline into a single ONNX model.
 Currently, there are multiple ONNX models (CLIP, VAE and U-Net etc).
 Each model uses separated thread pool and memory allocator.
 Combine them into one model could share thread pool and memory allocator.
 The end result is more efficient and less memory footprint.
 * For Stable Diffusion 2.1, we force Attention in fp32 to avoid black image.
 That slows down the inference significantly.
 We could potentially change attention kernel (like fp32 accumulation) to avoid the issue.
-* Reduce GPU memory footprint by actively deleting buffers for intermediate results
+* Reduce GPU memory footprint by actively deleting buffers for intermediate results.
-* Reduce GPU memory footprint by CPU RAM Offloading
+* Reduce GPU memory footprint by providing options for CPU RAM Offloading.
 * Attention fusion in CLIP
 * Safety Checker Optimization
 * Leverage FP8 in latest GPU